dancingfrog/mcp-bash/README.md

 ## Security Considerations

 This server executes bash commands directly, which can be a lethal security risk if not properly restricted.
-There's nothing stopping the LLM running rm -rf / for example.
-But for my purposes, at the moment, its usefulness outweighs the risks.
+There's nothing stopping the LLM from running dangerous commands like `rm -rf /`.
+For personal use, the usefulness may outweigh the risks, but take care when deploying.

 Consider:
 - Running in a container or restricted environment
 - Adding command validation or allowlists
 - Limiting filesystem access with appropriate user permissions